aditimishraa/Course-Goal-App/README.md

 # Course-Goal-App

-A simple Reat-Native app which allows user to track there goals.
+A simple React-Native app which allows user to track there goals.
 Once the goals are added and achieved the user can tap the goal to remove it again.
 This app gives a deep dive into The Core Fundamentals:
 * using React Native components and building UIs